A newly established pest to Australia

 Since 2016 FAW has spread quickly through Africa, the Indian subcontinent, China and south-east Asia.

-In January 2020 it was detected in far north Queensland and has since been found in northern Western Australia and Northern Territory.
+In January 2020 it was detected in far north Queensland and has since been found in northern Western Australia and the Northern Territory.
 In September 2020, it was detected in a FAW surveillance trap near Moree in northern New South Wales.
+In December 2020 FAW was found at a single location in East Gippsland in Victoria.
 It is now considered established in Australia.

 Despite multiple attempts, FAW has never been successfully eradicated from any country it has invaded.